L-Mario564/osu.js/CONTRIBUTING.md

 To run any tests related to the current API, you first need to get an OAuth token.
 To do this, you can run `test:auth`.
 Once the Express server is running, visit `http://localhost:3000/auth`.
 For this to work, you must set the `CLIENT_ID`, `CLIENT_SECRET` and `REDIRECT_URI` environment variables.

+You don't need to repeat the step of getting the token as long as you have a `api-token.json` file, as each test will refresh the token automatically if it's expired.

 After getting the token, you can run all tests with `test:current` or test specific classes and methods using the scripts described previously.

 ### Utilities